foss-np/anubad-web/README.md

         source /path/to/virtualenv/bin/activate
     ```

-    * clone it in your machine
+2. clone it in your machine and install submodules

     ```bash
         # go to projects directory
         $ cd /path/to/projects